LibraryCarpentry/lc-python-intro/episodes/04-lists.md

 [100, 2, 3, 4]
 ```

-In the example above, numbers doesn't retain its original values of [1,2,3,4] because when we changed the value of the zeroth element of the numbers_dupe list it also updated the value in the numbers list.
+In the example above, the `numbers` variable doesn't retain its original values of [1,2,3,4] because when we changed the value of the zeroth element of the `numbers_dupe` list it also updated the value in `numbers`.
 To account for this we can use the `.copy()` method.

 ```python
 numbers = [1,2,3,4]